muhammadhammadnadeem/Sleep-quality-predictor/README.md

-# Sleep Quality Predictor - AI-Powered FYP
+# Sleep Quality Predictor - AI-Powered

 An AI-powered application that analyzes sleep-related lifestyle habits and returns one clear, unified sleep quality prediction with a numeric score, an AI-generated analysis, and